survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 T> The same `stats` idea works for production configuration as well.
 See [the official documentation](https://webpack.js.org/configuration/stats/) for all the available options.

+{pagebreak}

-To connect these configuration parts, set up *webpack.config.js* as in the code example below:
+To connect this configuration part, set up *webpack.config.js* as in the code example below:

 **webpack.config.js**